 When will it be ready?

 Once your calculator is initially built, have your most experienced and detail-oriented closer run through all potential scenarios, looking for calculation or wording errors.
-Allow at least a week for back-and-forths.
+Allow at least a week for back-and-forth.

 Once that round of testing is completed, introduce the calculator to all of your closers and other staff, allowing a week of internal testing and familiarization.
 Have them get familiar with it and confirm its ease-of-use on each of their various devices.
 They should also report any suspected errors.

 Next, have a launch party!
 Tell all your favorite loan officers, REALTORS®, and repeat customers (e.g. investors) about this great new tool.
 They can use it any time of day, any day of the year.